 My daughter attended NCS and loved it.
 She learned to speak French fluently play the piano row crew sing in a choir and compete yes compete.
 There is nothing wrong with that word!
 She went to a top ivy league university and a top ivy graduate school program never distracted by wondering whether she was "good enough."
 I love this school and all it did for my daughter.
 It was truly the smartest decision my husband and I ever made.

 National Cathedral School is a private high school in Washington.
-The principal of National Cathedral School is Kathleen O'Neill Jamieson, who can be contacted at email@example.com.
+The principal of National Cathedral School is Kathleen O'Neill Jamieson, whose e-mail is firstname.lastname@example.org.
 582 students attend National Cathedral School and identify primarily as Asian; Multiracial; and White, non-Hispanic.
 The ratio of students to teachers at National Cathedral School is 6:1.
 Wilson High School is one of the nearest high schools.

 - Ceramics sculpture